NordicPlayground/nrf52-gtt-demos/README.md

 The code may have been changed compared to the one presented at the GTT, to improve readability and/or performance.

-Not included (but coming soon):
-- NFC demos
+Not included:
-- GAPP/GATT demo with Android applications
+- NFC app launcher demo

 Requirements
 ------------